Learning to Play General-Sum Games Against Multiple Boundedly Rational Agents: Appendix: Proofs

 \subsection{Proof of Theorem \ref{thm:mainthm}}

 \mainthm*

 The main theorem follows directly from Lemmas \ref{lemma:blackwell}, \ref{lemma:halfspace}.
 Specifically, for any $y \leq \max_{\bfstrat \in \MNE}$, instantiate the algorithm described in Lemma \ref{lemma:blackwell} with the oracle described in Lemma \ref{lemma:halfspace}.
+This is described in full in Algorithm~\ref{alg:theoryinner}.
 Note that the oracle returns a mixed strategy that is guaranteed to be composed of a polynomial number of known product distributions; hence, any mixed strategies returned by the oracle can be evaluated in polynomial time.